The Economics of Running a Minecraft Server: Costs and Profits

 There are obvious costs and some surprising costs that a beginner to server hosting might not expect.
 So, let's talk about all of them:

-• Hosting Costs: Hosting is usually the most expensive aspect (in most cases) that a server owner has to cover.
+Hosting Costs: Hosting is usually the most expensive aspect (in most cases) that a server owner has to cover.
 But this can vary based on the hardware you choose and the server plan.
+Learn more about choosing the right server plan to optimize your hosting costs.

-• Software and Licensing: Depending on the plugins or mods you wish to use, some may require a one-time charge.
+Software and Licensing: Depending on the plugins or mods you wish to use, some may require a one-time charge.
+Check out our guide on essential Minecraft plugins to see which ones are free and which might have costs.

 What are the Recurring Costs of a Server?